TShea124/The_Walking_Fed/README.md

 1. Clone Project on Github. https://github.com/TShea124/The_Walking_Fed
 2. Install Node_Models. [npm install --save]
 3. Run The Server. [node server.js]
-4. In Your Browser, [localhost:3000] to connect to server.
+4. In Your Browser, [localhost:3000] to connect to serv